Aliases for RAB23 Gene

 GeneCards Summary for RAB23 Gene

 RAB23 (RAB23, Member RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAB23 include carpenter syndrome and cole-carpenter syndrome 2.
-Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Hedgehog signaling events mediated by Gli proteins.
+Diseases associated with RAB23 include carpenter syndrome and beare-stevenson cutis gyrata syndrome.
+Among its related pathways are Basal cell carcinoma and Sertoli-Sertoli Cell Junction Dynamics.
 GO annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is RAB7B.

 UniProtKB/Swiss-Prot for RAB23 Gene